-Regularly inspect market prep area and remove NHRM and other potential sources of taint that could contaminate the hemp, keeping records of weekly inspection dates when in use.
-If market prep area is not currently in use, a documented inspection program including an inspection checklist and log of dates needs to be available from previous year or plan for current year.
-Mediu um Risk Do not use brooms with synthetic bristles in market preparation area.
-Have designated break areas away from market prep area Do not have tools with plastic handles in market prep area Low R tisk Have a dedicated market prep and baling area with concrete, wood or asphalt floor POST HARVEST PROCESSING, STORAGE AND TRANSPORTATION DDIN CIPLE On-far m storage is often necessary to hold hemp from the time it has completed curing through market ration until it is ready to be delivered.
-Proper conditions help to avoid deterioration in quality and loss of CRITI CAL STANDARDS Keep records of cleaning, cutting, grinding, packing and storage by field/tract and drying structure (i.e. activity, date, individual doing task) Any water used during harvesting, post-harvest handling, or storage of hemp not from a public source must be tested for E. coli using the EPA Method 1603: Escherichia coli (E. coli) in Water by Membrane Filtration Using Modified membrane-Thermotolerant Escherichia coli Agar (Modified mTEC) which includes the following equivalent testing methods: • TECTA EC/TC medium and instrument • Modified Colitag, ATP D05-0035 • IDEXX Colilert test kit • IDEXX Colilert test kit • IDEXX Colisure test kit • EColite Bag or Vial test • Readycult Coliforms 100 Monitor for mold risk by maintaining frequent checks for heat and moisture content.
-Storage of hemp shall be properly inventoried and labeled at each stage of processing and at all times to prevent adulteration, contamination and unintended comingling.
-Labeling of hemp shall at a minimum include information representative of: □ Variety □ Field/Growing Location □ Lot number and/or Harvest date □ Grower Name
+\circ Have a dedicated market prep and baling area with concrete, wood or asphalt floor

+POST HARVEST PROCESSING, STORAGE AND TRANSPORTATION

+On-farm storage is often necessary to hold hemp from the time it has completed curing through market preparation until it is ready to be delivered.
+Proper conditions help to avoid deterioration in quality and loss of yield.

+- Keep records of cleaning, cutting, grinding, packing and storage by field/tract and drying structure (i.e. activity, date, individual doing task)

+- Any water used during harvesting, post-harvest handling, or storage of hemp not from a public source must be tested for E. coli using the EPA Method 1603: Escherichia coli (E. coli) in Water by Membrane Filtration Using Modified membrane-Thermotolerant Escherichia coli Agar (Modified mTEC) which includes the following equivalent testing methods:

+- TECTA EC/TC medium and instrument

+- Modified Colitag, ATP D05-0035

+- IDEXX Colilert test kit

+- IDEXX Colilert-18 test kit

+- IDEXX Colisure test kit

+- EColite Bag or Vial test

+- Readycult Coliforms 100

+- Monitor for mold risk by maintaining frequent checks for heat and moisture content.

+- Storage of hemp shall be properly inventoried and labeled at each stage of processing and at all times to prevent adulteration, contamination and unintended comingling.

+- \circ $\;$ Labeling of hemp shall at a minimum include information representative of:

+- Variety

+- □ Field/Growing Location

+- □ Lot number and/or Harvest date

+- Grower Name

+- Have a documented program that allows for labeling and traceability of hemp from seed to farm sale or delivery.

+- Packaging materials must not be coated with or otherwise contain any materials (eg. fungicides, mold inhibitors, etc.) that may contaminate the hemp.